 Over the last three years I’ve met a handful of multi-millionaires, and even a billionaire, whose source of income were almost solely tied to the strength of their relationships to one very powerful individual or family.
-Now ‘millionaire’ and ‘billionaire’ may not sound like much in light of the fact that there are now so many around the world.
+Now ‘millionaire’ may not sound like much in light of the fact that there are now so many around the world.
 But I speak not of entrepreneurs running USD50m, USD100m or multi-billion dollar companies.
-The people I refer to work as employees, advisors or consultants – let’s call them special advisors – to Family Offices and as a result of the trust they have developed have come to receive unimaginable benefits.
+The people I refer to work as employees, advisors or consultants – let’s call them special advisors – to Family Offices and as a result of the trust they have developed over many years they have achieved unimaginable success.

 Family Offices meet new people regularly in the course of business.
-They’re always meeting new people.
+They’re always meeting someone new.
 How then do the special few get close enough to earn their trust, get invited into their circle and go on to build lasting relationships?

 Amongst other things, they cultivate and maintain the relationship.
 Whereas most people who enter the picture quickly plant a seed but fail to water and nurture it to health.